hideyukiinada/od/README.md

 If you want to classify objects that are accessible to you, I recommend using a video instead of taking a photo or collecting images over the Internet because:
 1) It is much faster to capture a video with lots of images instead of taking separate photos
 2) You can capture way more diverse shapes of your objects especially if you are capturing images of animals.
-For example, in most of the images contained in my video, my dogs are not a static picture card poses but in more dynamic yet realistsic positions.
+For example, in most of the images contained in my video, my dogs are not in picture-card-quality poses but in more dynamic yet realistsic positions.
+As I mentioned in my article [Limitation of Neural Networks](https://www.linkedin.com/pulse/limitation-neural-networks-hideyuki-inada/), it's very important that you have images that are similar to what you want to predict.
+Just having multiple photos of dogs sitting with their face in the center of a frame will result in failure to classify actual images.

-Also you may feel like you want to just hire someone else to delegate this laborial task of annotating images, but I recommend at least you go through some yourself to come up with a guideline before you ask someone else to do it.
+Also you may feel like you want to just hire someone else to delegate this laborial task of annotating images, but I recommend at least you go through images for a few hours yourself to come up with a guideline before you ask someone else to do it.

-In my case, criteria I had to establish a guideline for my own are:
+Criteria I had to establish for my own are:
-* Handling of images in which a dog is only partially seen
+* How to handle images in which a dog is only partially seen
-* Handling of images in which a dog is blocked by another dog or another object
+* How to handle images in which a dog is blocked by another dog or another object
-* Handling of hair
+* How to handle their hair in positioning a bounding box

+I am sure that any annotation will have a need for defining its own criteria.

 ### Step 3.2.
 Obtain a software product to mark location of your objects in each image
 I used a product called labelImg.  [https://github.com/tzutalin/labelImg](https://github.com/tzutalin/labelImg) has detailed steps to install.
 I set up labelImg on my Mac so these steps are for that.
 I think steps for Linux will be slightly different.